KuskIV/ml_exam_notes/notes/03 - SVM.md

 For text

-A term frequency vectore, is a vector where each index represents how many times the index occurs.
+A term frequency vector, is a vector where each index represents how many times the index occurs.
 This could be based on a text, where the vector will be words, and each index will be how many times a given word occurs in a text.

 ## Cosine Similarity